wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     **Sample response**

-    Given below is a sample response for the addAttachmentToIssueId operation.
+    Given below is a sample response to the `addAttachmentToIssueId` operation.

     ```json
     [